Dogs and Domestic Animals (Accommodation and Protection) Bill

 Overview

-The Dogs and Domestic Animals (Accommodation and Protection) Bill aims to establish a right for people to keep dogs and other domestic animals in their rented or temporary accommodation in England and Wales, while also implementing measures to protect animal welfare and ensure responsible pet ownership.
+This bill aims to establish a right for people to keep dogs and other domestic animals in rented or temporary accommodation in England, while also outlining provisions for animal welfare and responsible pet ownership.
+It introduces a system of certificates and exceptions to ensure responsible animal keeping and protects landlords in certain situations.

 Description